syed/erlcscope/README.md

 git clone https://github.com/syed/erlcscope.git
 cd erlcscope
 ```
-By default erlcscope install the binary in `/usr/local/bin`.
+By default erlcscope will install the binary in `/usr/local/bin`.
 If you want to change the default
 location edit `DEST_BIN` the variable in the Makefile.

 erlcscope uses `rebar` present in its directory for compilation.
 If you want to use a different